ayoubfathi/leaky-paths/README.md

 ## Credits

 - A special thanks to [project-discovery](https://github.com/projectdiscovery/), a large part of the CVE endpoints were extracted from their projects.

-- Many endpoints were also curated from this tweet by [NahamSec](https://twitter.com/NahamSec/status/1177672652011343873)

-- Others were shared by various individuals, from tweets, Hackerone reports, personal wordlists.
+- Others were shared by various individuals on Twitter, Hackerone reports, own personal wordlists.